Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Abstract

 \section{Abstract}

-We study the amount of reliable information that can be stored in a DNA-based storage system with noisy sequencing, where each codeword is composed of short DNA molecules.
-We analyze a concatenated coding scheme, where the outer code is designed to handle the random sampling, while the inner code is designed to handle the random sequencing noise.
-We assume that the sequencing channel is symmetric and choose the inner coding scheme to be composed by a linear block code and a zero-undetected-error decoder.
-As a byproduct, the resulting optimal maximum-likelihood decoder land itself for an amenable analysis, and we are able to derive an achievability bound for the scaling of the number of information bits that can be reliably stored.
-As a result of independent interest, we prove that the average error probability of random linear block codes under zero-undetected-error decoding converges to zero exponentially fast with the block length, as long as its coding rate does not exceed some critical value, which is known to serve as a lower bound to the zero-undetected-error capacity.
+We study achievability bounds on the number of bits that can be reliably stored in a DNA-based storage system with noisy sequencing in the short-molecule regime.
+We analyze a concatenated coding scheme, where the outer code handles the random sampling and the inner code handles the sequencing noise.
+Assuming the sequencing channel is symmetric, we choose an inner code given by a linear block code with zero-undetected-error decoding.
+This choice simplifies the outer maximum-likelihood decoder to a tractable form, which we use to derive an achievability bound on the scaling of the number of bits that can be reliably stored.
+Of independent interest, we prove that the average error probability of random linear block codes under zero-undetected-error decoding converges to zero exponentially fast with the block length, as long as the coding rate is below a critical value, known to be a lower bound on the zero-undetected-error capacity.